AkkshayaRajesh/airhealth-dashboard/README.md

 For execution, activate the installed environment and launch Jupyter.
 Open the notebooks organized in order, and execute them top-to-bottom to reproduce the results or modify parameters as needed.

 To use the interactive dashoard, navigate to the `Visualization` directory and open it with a simple local HTTP server.
+Use the `AirHealth_dashboard.html` file to view and interact with the dashboard.
 Once the server is running, go to the corresponding URL to explore historical time-series, model-based forecasts, choropleth maps, and simulation views.